top of page

 "Oral History, Radical History."
 Lawson State Community College (May 21, 2019)

-Presentation on congregational history and bureka-making with Congregation Or VeShalom, Atlanta, GA (May 21, 2019)
+Presentation on congregational history with Congregation Or VeShalom, Atlanta, GA (May 21, 2019)

 Panel discussion on "Sustainable Meat Consumption," NYU Sustainability Summit (2015)